oobuw041/YouApp/README.md

 # YouApp
-This is for a website I am making that has everything a person need to track, your goals, your mental health, your classes, your connections with friends or last time you called a friend, mood tracker and  basically everything
+This is a website  for you, everything about you in one place,<br>
+         your goals, your mental health, your classes, <br>
+        your connections with friends, your mood, your habits, your      daily routine,<br>
+        or last time you called a friend, <br>
+        mood tracker and much more.